nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ## Basic variable types

-A variable could contain different things and might behave differntly based on the type of data.
+A variable could contain different things and might behave differently based on the type of data.

 ### Integers

-Wikipedia defines an integer as "a real number that can be written without a fractional component.", but it mght be easier to understand as "a number without a comma."
+Wikipedia defines an integer as "a real number that can be written without a fractional component.", but it might be easier to understand as "a number without a comma."

 Examples of integers are